awedis/react-programming/README.md

   - For a more in-depth definition, it provides a way for you to make particular data available to all components throughout the component tree no matter how deeply nested that component may be.
   - First we have a Provider - The Provider component is where the data lives.
 In the provider component we return a context provider.
   - Second we have a Consumer - The Consumer is where we want to access the data.
 The child of consumer will always be a function.

+- 7) Error Boundaries:
+  - Run time errors during rendering react puts our application in broken state, react basically unmounts the whole react component tree.
+It will be great if it could catch the errors anywhere in the component tree and display a fall-back UI, this is where Error Boundaries take the spotlight.
+  - What is Error Boundary: A class component that implements either one or both of the lifecycle mthods getDerivedStateFromError or componentDidCatch becomes an error boundary.
+  - Error handling phase includes two lifecycle methods
+    - static getDerivedStateFromError(error)
+    - componentDidCatch(error, info)
+  - The static method getDerivedStateFromError method is used to render a fallback UI after an error is thrown and the componentDidCatch method is used to log the error information.